How to Fix Counter-Surfing

 If gates aren’t an option, crate your dog before you start cooking and don’t release him until after the kitchen has been thoroughly cleaned up.

-If you need in-home help for your counter-surfer, contact Koinonia!
+If you need professional in-home help for your counter-surfer, check out Koinonia’s Rowdy Dog training programs.

 Leighann Hurley, CPDT-KA